calbrch01/HSQL/hsqlt/notes/index.md

 The grammar is not language independent; actions are used where data can be more easily obtained from the parsing stage.
 It can be refactored away if required, but it shouldn't be a huge concern.

 Note: The local declarations can be reworked to suit the target language, as most languages have a similar methodology for assignments.

+### String Template

+`string-template` is an important section of HSQLT, it provides a way of using string-based templating.
+Note that it exposes a formatting function and also a compile function.
+The compile function should be used for cases of format strings which would be used often in a program.

 ### Typedoc

 Typedoc is a documentation generator and most types requiring explanation have been documented.